Avery Wanshel Contributor,

 Meditation can help us to develop some distance from the confusion of our thoughts.
 The same applies to our feelings.
 Feelings are also temporary phenomena of the mind.

 Some people displace them by swallowing everything and eating it down.
-Others always have to let everything out, let off steam and release pressure.
+Others must let out everything, let off steam, and release pressure.

 Both often cause a lot of damage.

-Through meditation, we can give birth to our feelings, naming and accepting them, without nourishing them with any further thoughts.
+We can give birth to our feelings through meditation, naming, and accepting them without nourishing them with further thoughts.

-Regular meditation training thus helps you to feel your own body, your thoughts and feelings better and more consciously, and to accept these things as part of yourself.
+Regular meditation training thus helps you feel your body, thoughts, and feelings better and more consciously and accept these things as part of yourself.

-Do you still ask yourself the question: What meditation brings?
+Do you still ask yourself the question: What does meditation bring?

 Probably not.
-I hope I have been able to show you that meditation can do a lot and enrich your life immensely.
-No wonder so many people swear by it.
+I hope I have shown you that meditation can greatly enrich your life—no wonder so many people swear by it.

 However, like most good things in life, it does not work overnight and requires a lot of patience, perseverance, and regular exercise.